fetchai/agents-aea/tests/test_docs/test_bash_yaml/md_files/bash-config.md

 name: scaffold                                  # Name of the package (must satisfy PACKAGE_REGEX)
 author: fetchai                                 # Author handle of the package's author (must satisfy AUTHOR_REGEX)
 version: 0.1.0                                  # Version of the package (a semantic version number, see https://semver.org/#is-there-a-suggested-regular-expression-regex-to-check-a-semver-string")
+type: contract                                  # The type of the package; for contracts, it must be "contract"
 description: A scaffold contract                # Description of the package
 license: Apache-2.0                             # License of the package
 aea_version: '>=0.5.0, <0.6.0'                  # AEA framework version(s) compatible with the AEA project (a version number that matches PEP 440 version schemes, or a comma-separated list of PEP 440 version specifiers, see https://www.python.org/dev/peps/pep-0440/#version-specifiers)